lspector/lspector.github.io/publications.md

 ## Posters and Poster Papers

 Boldi, R., A. Lalejini, T. Helmuth, and L. Spector.
 2023.
 A Static Analysis of Informed Down-Samples.
 In *Proceedings of the  Genetic and Evolutionary Computation Conference Companion (GECCO '23 Companion)*.
-Association for Computing Machinery, New York, NY, USA, 531–534. ([pdf](https://doi.org/10.1145/3583133.3590751) [pdf preprint](https://arxiv.org/pdf/2304.01978.pdf))
+Association for Computing Machinery, New York, NY, USA, 531–534. ([pdf](https://doi.org/10.1145/3583133.3590751); [preprint pdf](https://arxiv.org/pdf/2304.01978.pdf))

 Saini, A.K., L. Spector, and T. Helmuth.
 2022.
 Environments with local scopes for modules in genetic programming.
 In _GECCO '22: Proceedings of the Genetic and Evolutionary Computation Conference Companion_, pp. 598-601. ([pdf](https://doi.org/10.1145/3520304.3528958))